Don’t worry, you aren’t alone! Most of the people I have spoken to over the last few years are confused about accounts payable invoice automation.

-Some people believe that a having a supplier portal counts as invoice automation (this one I can understand!), others tell me that they get all of their invoices via email, so they are already automated.
+Some people believe that a having a supplier portal counts as invoice automation, this one I can understand!

 The Worst Offenders?

 Some of the worst offenders, unfortunately this applies to a lot of companies, do the following.

 They receive their invoices by email, good start!
 Although it is rarely all of their invoices.

 They open the invoices on one screen and manually copy the data across into their ERP, open on a second screen.

 Because they get their invoice by email or they just receive the image taken from a scanner they think of this as being automated.

 God forbid the invoice needs to be sent out for approval…